CDRE/EO: Far East Disciplinary Company

 French Indochina - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - vilagge

-A local village nearby the Disciplinary Company’s camp.
+A local village near the Disciplinary Company’s camp.
 Today, it serves as a large tourist resort.
 Collection of Andrew J. Mitchell.

 French Indochina - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - NCOs - non-commissioned officers - 1950s